|Previous | Spring 2014 | Summer 2014 | Fall 2014 | Spring 2015 (tentative)|

 There are no notices at this time.

-This course explores the proliferation of transnational crime in the wake of globalization and its effect on the integrity of the state and by extension the international system.
+This course explores the proliferation of transnational crime and its effect on the integrity of the state.
 The course consists of four blocks.
 The first block, Weeks 1 through 5, focuses on the context of the current international system and the tools the state employs to combat transnational crime.
 The second block, Weeks 6 through 8, focuses on transnational crime and the role of the military in criminal law enforcement.
-Weeks 9 through 12 complete the foundation of the course, centering discussion on states and other international actors.
-The course closes in Weeks 13 and 14.
-They provide the student with an opportunity to apply the key concepts in two practical exercises.
-The first is an in-class exercise where students will advocate a state’s interests as they arise in a transnational criminal scenario.
-The second is a discussion about the strategy a state might employ individually and with other actors to combat transnational crime.
+Weeks 9 through 12 comprise the third block and complete the foundation of the course.
+During this block, discussion will center on states and other international actors.
+The course closes in Weeks 13 and 14, the final block.
+During Week 13, students will participate in a practical in-class exercise, advocating a state’s interests as they arise in a transnational criminal scenario.
+During the last week, students will present and discuss their course papers.

 Textbooks and Other Materials